AP Analysis: Investors ‘guessing’ on virus, assuming worst

 Even so, financial advisers doled out this advice to ordinary investors: Remember your long-term goals and resist the urge act rashly.

 Financial markets have been alarmed by the speed with which COVID-19 broke out of China and spread around the world.
 The virus has infected nearly 114,000 people in 111 countries and regions and killed almost 4,000.
-Italy is trying to lock down 16 million people in its northern region, its business center, and appears all but certain to fall into recession, perhaps leading other European countries into a downturn.
+Italy is imposing nationwide travel restrictions Tuesday and appears all but certain to fall into recession, perhaps leading other European countries into a downturn.

+Business and leisure travel around the world has slowed sharply in the face of the outbreak.
+The result is a dire financial blow for the travel and tourism industries and small businesses that depend on their customers.

+In the United States, Jeff Schulze, investment strategist at ClearBridge Investments said, “the odds of a recession have risen materially.”

 Raising anxiety are troubling unknowns: How fast will virus continue to spread?
 How deadly will it prove to be?
 Are policymakers up to the task of bringing it under control?
 Will the measures they take — including massive quarantines — stifle economic growth?